 The whole of chapter five of Keen’s book is good reading for anyone interested in further exploring the distinction between religion and spirituality.
 But to summarize his pilgrimage, quest distinction: a pilgrimage follows a definite path and has a known destination.
 On a quest we have but a vague idea of exactly what we are seeking.
 We have a sense of the general direction, but there is no well defined trail.
 Both religion and spirituality require faith, but religion is faith in something that is already claimed to have been found, whereas spirituality is faith that there is something worthwhile finding.

 I think I can speak for the Spiritual Naturalist Society as a whole in saying that the distinction between religion and spirituality is important to understanding what we mean by “spiritual.”
 We do not seek a new system of belief, but a kind of home and support for seekers.
 We emphasize that there are many paths and traditions that people have found helpful through the ages — the spiritual teachings within the various religions, philosophical traditions like Stoicism and Epicureanism, Spinoza’s Pantheism, or the Taoism of Lao Tze and Chuang Tze, among others.
 The Society is not out to specify either what people should seek or how they should seek it.
-But we do emphasize that many of us have found in spirituality something of great value, even a transcendent value.
+But we do emphasize that many of us have found in spirituality something of great value, even of transcendent value.

 The one boundary we have established is between spirituality based in naturalism and traditions based on the supernatural.
 We believe that spiritual experience does not require a belief in the supernatural.
 We understand that aspects of the supernatural, presented as mythology, can be an aid to spirituality, but this is another example of understanding the spirit of such texts rather than taking them literally.